Classical Acupuncture & Chinese Medicine

 Acupuncture and herbs can be used separately or in combination and can be prescribed after an herbal consultation or as part of a CranioSacral and/or acupuncture treatment.

-Chinese Orthopedic Bodywork, called Tuina (pronounced “twee nah”), is integral to the practice of Chinese Medicine.
+Tuina (pronounced “twee nah”), is integral to the practice of Chinese Medicine.
 The literal translation of Tuina is “push-grasp,” but it is so much more refined and complete than the name implies.
 Tuina is a powerful form of manual therapeutic bodywork (manual therapy) based on the same principles and theories as acupuncture.
-Tuina uses a number of manual therapy techniques to access the meridians in order to improve the flow of Qi (energy), increase blood circulation, improve joint mobility and muscle flexibility, and reduce pain and inflammation locally and throughout the body.
-And it is performed fully clothed and mostly without oils.
+It uses a number of highly refined manual therapy techniques to access the meridians in order to improve the flow of Qi (energy), increase blood circulation, improve joint flexibility, mobility, and range of motion, improve muscle flexibility and strength, while reducing pain and inflammation locally and throughout the body.
+Tuina is also known as Chinese orthopedic bodywork or Chinese sports medicine; acupressure is one technique within the practice of Tuina.

-Tuina’s manual therapy techniques, such as pressing (acupressure), pushing, kneading, and rolling are applied to meridians, acupuncture points, muscles, and joints of the body.
-Tuina is particularly effective for acute and chronic pain, muscle or tendon and ligament injuries, joint pain, joint injuries, accidents and sports injury.
-It is also helpful for stress reduction, systemic inflammation, fatigue, and to calm the mind, as well as being beneficial in the treatment of a wide range of internal conditions.
+Tuina’s manual therapy techniques, such as pressing (acupressure), pushing, kneading, and rolling are applied to meridians, acupuncture points, ashi points (pain points/trigger points), muscles, and joints of the body.
+It is particularly effective for acute and chronic pain, muscle or tendon and ligament injuries, joint pain, joint injuries, accident and sports injury, bone fractures and bone breaks.
+It is also beneficial for stress reduction, systemic inflammation, fatigue, and to calm the mind, as well as being beneficial in the treatment of a wide range of internal conditions.

 Cupping

 Cupping is an ancient technique used by many cultures throughout history.
 Chinese Medicine cupping techniques date back to 300 AD.
-Chinese Medicine Cupping is performed using the fire-twinkling method where glass cups are placed on the skin with suction by creating a vacuum inside each cup.
-Once the cups are placed they may remain stationary, or be gently moved across a small area of the body after application of a Chinese herbal oil.
+Chinese Medicine Cupping is traditionally performed using the fire-twinkling method where glass cups are placed on the skin with suction using fire to create a vacuum inside the cup.
+Once the cups are placed they may remain stationary, or be gently moved across a small area of the body after application of an herbal oil.

 The negative pressure created by Cupping can melt away muscle tension, increase circulation of Qi and blood, relieve local pain, improve nervous system functioning, and quell anxiety and depression.
 Cupping is useful for a wide range of ailments, such as muscle pain and stiffness, joint pain, sports injuries, asthma, fatigue, anxiety, and headaches, as well as colds, cough and congestion.